 Jez: No Mark.
 I only told you for a laugh.
 You promised not to tell!

-Skeleton Key Card: Subverted when Jeremy and Mark are locked in the foyer of Zara's flat.
+- Skeleton Key Card: Subverted when Jeremy and Mark are locked in the foyer of Zahra's flat.

 Jeremy: Oh fuck, this is impossible.
 It's really irresponsible of films to make out this is an option at all, because it just isn't.

 - Small Name, Big Ego: Jeremy acts like one.
 Unusually, he's aware of how pathetic he is but hasn't got a clue how else to behave.
 He does become a lot more aware of this as the series goes on, but he's still a lot less awesome than he thinks he is.

 - Sociopathic Hero: Mark and Jez, if you don't mind stretching the definition of heroism quite a bit.

 - Speech-Centric Work: With the exception of brief establishing shots, pretty much every second of the show features someone talking (or thinking).